-A Nutritional Science graduate at the University of Arizona, Andrew has joined our project as a research assitant in March 2012.
-His effort in the rock lab were crucial in setting up a clean experiment.
+A Nutritional Science graduate at the University of Arizona, Andrew has joined our project as a research assistant in March 2012.
+His effort in the rock lab was crucial in setting up a clean experiment.

 Vanessa, a Pima College student with strong interests in teaching Biology has been involved in this project during 2011.
 Her skills on rock crusher and other rock processing steps have been essential.
 She likes to travel and she runs her own cup cake business.

 James also is employed at Biophere 2 as an Interpretive Specialist.
 His educational background includes a Bachelor's Degree in Earth Science from Iowa State University.
 James has also worked on two other research projects at Biosphere 2: the Landscape Evolution Observatory (LEO) and the Desert Green Roofs project.
 James has taken numerous courses in geology and loves rock collecting.
 He also enjoys meteorology, photography as well as all aspects of nature.

 Matt is a second year Geography student at the university of Arizona.
 He was involved in the initial phases of this project which included grinding and removing weathered surface of different rock types.
 Matt is interested in rock formation, travel and experiencing different cultures.

 Currently working at Arizona Laboratory for Emerging Contaminants while pursuing a master in oboe performance at the University of Arizona, Lauren has been part of our team in 2011.
 She has been centerpiece in the initial stages of rock processing when different procedure were used to remove weathered surfaces and reduce core material to smaller grain size.
 She garduated with a music major and chemistry minor at UofA.
 Hobbies include horse back riding, hiking/climbing, and traveling.